Our secret love story

 I was finally ready for it, whatever the result would be.

 First I told my youngest aunt about Nigel over the phone.
-She is only 7 years older then I am, so I figured she would understand me the most.
+She is only 7 years older than I am, so I figured she would understand me the most.
 She did.
-She gave me advise to talk to my dad first.
+She gave me advice to talk to my dad first.
 She would take care of all my other aunts, as my mum values her sister’s opinions the most.
 I was relieved and felt really confident after that talk.

 The next day I went back to my home town by train.
 I got a message from my other aunt (my youngest aunt had briefed them about the situation by now) wishing me luck that night.